Lawsuit halts Viisage driverÃ¢â‚¬â„¢s license project

-FULTON COUNTY, Ga. - A superior court judge has issued a stop work order on the stateÃ¢â‚¬â„¢s new drivers license program after the company that was not awarded the contract was granted a preliminary injunction.
+FULTON COUNTY, Ga. - A superior court judge has issued a stop work order on the stateÃ¢â‚¬â„¢s new drivers license program after the company that was not awarded the contract was granted a preliminary injunction by the judge.